bradfrost/atomic-design/chapter-4.md

 > Ideas are meant to be ugly. <cite>[Jason Santa Maria](http://jasonsantamaria.com/articles/piles-of-ideas)</cite>

 At this early stage, it's important to stress the importance of exploration, play, and idea generation.
 The lo-fi nature of the techniques we just discussed help encourage this exploration, allowing team members to pursue ideas that excite them.
-Sometimes those ideas might be best articulated as a napkin sketch, a prototype in [Codpen](http://codepen.io/), a visual exploration in Sketch, a quick wire in Balsamiq, a motion concept in Flash, or some combination of mediums and tools.
-The point is for the team to generate ideas and solve problems, not to enforce a rigid order of operations.
-By approaching this exploration in a cross-disciplinary way, teams can find balance between aesthetics, technical opportunities and information design.
+Sometimes those ideas might be best articulated as a napkin sketch, a prototype in [Codpen](http://codepen.io/), a visual exploration in Sketch, a quick wire in Balsamiq, a motion concept in Flash, or some combination of mediums and tools. **The point is for the team to generate ideas and solve problems, not to enforce a rigid order of operations**.
+By approaching this design exploration in a cross-disciplinary way, teams can find balance between aesthetics, technical feasibility, usability, and functionality.

-### Codifying patterns
-- Need time to establish the UI patterns that will be used in the interface.
-- Doing so too early stifles creativity and flexibility
-- Once the general art direction, IA, etc are established, patterns can be established and codified for reuse.

-## Roll up our sleeves
+## Rolling up our sleeves
-With a general design direction established, the team can roll up their sleeves and begin work building out the interface and its underlying design system.
+With a general design direction established, the team can roll up their sleeves to build out the interface and its underlying design system.
+But how do teams turn a vague sense of direction into a beautiful, functional, usable, and complete design system?

-- Going from rough wireframes into the browser, iterating there
-- The role of full comps, and design iteration.
-- Back and forth between design and development
+### From concept to complete
+Turning explorations into finished patterns is a blurry, imperfect process.
+This should come as absolutely no surprise to you by this point in the book.

+Riffing on the team's initial design conversations, Dan Mall created a visual exploration for TechCrunch's global header.
+This piece of interface was a logical place to start since the header is one of the most prominent and branded elements on the page.
+After a little bit of work, we hopped on a call to discuss the exploration with the client.

+{% include figure.html src="../images/content/techcrunch-header-element-collage.png" caption="Dan Mall created an element collage to explore an aesthetic direction for the global header." %}

+Even though this design artifact was a simple in-progress exploration, we were able to have important conversations about the header's aesthetics, hierarchy, and suggested functionality.
+Because the header was presented sans context, we were able to discuss the issues pertaining the header without stakeholders' focus wandering to other page elements.

+Though the client didn't know it, I had been building out a working HTML version of the header behind the scenes in Pattern Lab.

+{% include figure.html src="../images/content/techcrunch-header-prototype.png" caption="Using Dan's exploration as a reference, I created an HTML version of the global header in Pattern Lab.
+This grayscale prototype helped us demonstrate interactivity and how the header would adapt across the resolution spectrum." %}

+This grayscale prototype allowed us to demonstrate interactivity and responsiveness, which helped facilitate even more conversation.
+Collectively we proposed changes to the header's layout and functionality, and I was able to make changes using the browser's dev tools during the call.
+Suddenly, the entire team and stakeholders were actively participating in the design process!

+With input from the stakeholders and team, we iterated over the header pattern to massage the layout, IA, aesthetic details, and functionality to arrive at the solution we ultimately launched with.

+{% include figure.html src="../images/content/techcrunch-header-complete.png" caption="The header we launched with was the culmination of plenty of conversations and decisions around the pattern's content, design, and functionality." %}

+Obviously the header pattern doesn't exist in a vacuum.
+The header is included in every template using Mustache's include pattern. `{% raw %}{{> organisms-header }}{% endraw %}`

+{% include figure.html src="../images/content/techcrunch-incomplete-template.png" caption="In a more iterative process, there will be instances where some patterns are further developed than others.
+Seeing a partially-done page might look unusual out of context, but communication between the team and stakeholders should alleviate confusion." %}

-### The role of comps in modern
+### The role of comps in a post-PSD era
+- This client feedback still sticks out in my mind: "You're asking me to comment on how beautiful a face is by showing me the nose."
+- It's important to paint the full picture to some degree.
+- That doesn't mean you have to _lead_ with full comps though.
+- Get the big picture art direction down and then translate into the browser as quickly as possible.
+- If the feedback is "this is all wrong" then it's back to the drawing board.
+It's probably worth creating a new comp.
+But if the feedback is "Can we move this from here to here?
+Can we add a gray border around the article text?
+Can we increase the size of this image?" that's a sign the overall direction is in good shape.
+Those relatively minor issues can and should be addressed in the browser.

-### In-Browser Iteration
+### In-browser iteration
+> Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

-- Get into the browser and iterate there.
-Static design work becomes complementary to the living version
+- Once in the browser, stay in the browser.
+Static design work becomes complementary to the living version.
+- Process becomes a loop of design and development work, with the front-end becoming more solid and stable with each iteration.
+- Iron out browser bugs, layout issues across the resolution spectrum, solving design issues around dynamic data (character lengths, different images, etc)
+- Tighten up visuals, review usability.
+Have the entire team (and potentially user testing) hitting the working prototype

+#### When to codify a pattern
+When do you codify a pattern?
+In a pattern-based workflow, it's important to understand when to establish and enforce patterns.

-- Once the team feels good about the
+The team needs time to establish the UI patterns that will be used in the interface.
+Only when the team feels good about the pattern's general design and functionality should it be

+Codifying patterns too early stifles the creativity and flexibility needed to solve problems and .
+Creating the parts first and blindly stitching them together patterns can be established and codified for reuse.